rxn4chemistry/rxnfp/README.md

 ```

 RXNFP has been developed in a collaboration between IBM Research Europe and the [Reymond group](http://gdb.unibe.ch) at the University of Bern.
 The classification models are used on the [RXN for Chemistry](https://rxn.res.ibm.com) platform.

+Our publication is part of the Nature Portfolio ["Synthesis and enabling technologies" collection](https://www.nature.com/collections/ijabjccjec) and was featured in a News & Views on [Transformers for future medicinal chemists](https://www.nature.com/articles/s42256-021-00299-x).

+Moreover, the `rxnfp` code was reused to train new models on different data as described in [Reusability report: Learning the language of synthetic methods used in medicinal chemistry](https://www.nature.com/articles/s42256-021-00367-2).